mvac7/fR3eL_VDP_PRINT_Lib/docs/HOWTO.md

 	VPRINT("<");
 ```

-It is designed to work in GRAPHIC 2 mode (Screen 2), although it works in GRAPHIC 1 mode (Screen 1).
+It is designed to work in GRAPHIC2 mode (Screen 2), although it works in GRAPHIC1 mode (Screen 1).
-For GRAPHIC 1 mode you get the advantage of faster display, useful if used for game development.
+For GRAPHIC1 mode you get the advantage of faster display, useful if used for game development.
 If you want to develop a text application, you will get more functionality with the [TEXTMODE](https://github.com/mvac7/SDCC_TEXTMODE_MSXROM_Lib) library.

-For it to work in GRAPHIC 2 mode (Screen 2) you will first need to dump a tileset with a text font, in tiles 32 to 90 for uppercase, or up to 122 if you need lowercase.
+For proper operation in GRAPHIC2 mode (Screen 2), you must first dump a tileset with a text font into all three VRAM banks (patterns and colors).
+The minimum tile ranges to comply with the ASCII standard must be 32 to 90 for uppercase letters, or 122 if lowercase letters are required.

 <br/>